o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/working.md

 **To perform actions on multiple components**

-1. Press **Ctrl** to select multiple components and then right\-click to open the context menu.
+1. Press **Ctrl** to select multiple components and then right-click to open the context menu.

 1. Choose an action.